nimeshneema/William-Apple-Developer-Platform/Timeline.markdown

     -   Iteration.

--   Part of a function:
+-   Parts of a function:

     -   Name (the primary interface)